szincone/nfl-lineup-generator/README.md

 # NFL DraftKings Lineup Generator
-A web scrapper that uses Beautiful Soup and Pandas to create your DraftKings lineups for you.
+A web scraper that uses Beautiful Soup and Pandas to create your DraftKings lineups for you.

 -Written in [Python](https://www.python.org/).